cse110-w21-group1/cse110-w21-group1/admin/meetings/050321-startingpitch.md

 **Closing Notes**
-- Decided to present our pitch the usual time on Thursday (subject to revision if necessary)
+- Decided to present our pitch the usual time on Thursday at 7pm (subject to revision if necessary)

 **Meeting End: 6:30 pm**